nmrML/nmrML/examples/README.md

 ## File list

-* reference_spectra_example
+* reference_spectra_examples
-  An example of a reference spectra instance created from a reference sample obtained from the HMDB
+  Examples of reference spectra instances from various NMR spectra databases.

 * working.tmp
   A directory for files that will be turned into examples, should be